nicoow07/image_analysis/doc.md

 ## Output
 ### Files
 **logs_sessions.csv**: Each row is a summary of the data analysed during a capture session.
-Each column mean: Session ID, Image ID, Timestamp, Total recognised larvae, Avg surface, Avg weight
+Each column mean: Session ID, Image ID, Timestamp, Total recognised larvae, Avg surface, Avg weight, Surface List.
+Surface list is in px^2 if calibration is "direct", or in mm^2 for "benchmark" calibration

 ## Image processing algorithm